42+ Years of Serving Injured Workers in Pennsylvania

 - Safety rules and regulations should be implemented and enforced

 Railroads that fail to uphold these duties under FELA may be subject to liability for their employees’ injuries in the event of a railroad accident.
-If you were injured while working for a railroad company, the Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. can help you with your FELA claim.
+If you were injured while working for a railroad company, the skilled work injury lawyers at Larry Pitt & Associates, P.C. can help you with your FELA claim.

 Federal Employers’ Liability Act (FELA)

 At a time when railroad use in the U.S. was increasing exponentially, Congress passed FELA to protect vulnerable railroad workers.
 During that time, it was considered extremely dangerous to be a railroad worker due to the lack of safety controls in the work environment.
 FELA was designed to encourage railroads to improve workplace safety in order to avoid paying out large awards to injured employees.